oppia/oppia-web-developer-docs/Angular-Migration.md

 ```
   @Input() layoutAlignType: string;
 ```
+(The type of layoutAlignType being string is an example. please be aware of the type used in your case).
 Take a look at the directive name (in this case it is conceptCard).
 Now do a global search for `<concept-card`.
 (Note the change to snake_case and the extra '<' at the beginning).
-When you get the results, in each and every case you will find something like `skill-ids=skillIds`.
-Change that to `[layout-align-type]="layout"`.
+When you get the results, in each and every case you will find something like `layout-align-type=layoutAlign`.
+**If it is an angularjs template**, change that to `[layout-align-type]=layoutAlign`.
+(Notice in the component it was `layoutAlignType` but in HTML it is [layout-align-type].
+The camelCase to kebab-case change is required when the template is a template of an angularjs component/directive).

+**Otherwise, change it to `[layoutAlignType]=layoutAlign`.**

+**If you find something like `layout-align-type="center center"`, leave it as it is, do not change it.
+The `[]` syntax can only be used with variables.
+If the attribute is not surrounded by `[]` and the attribute value is surrounded by double quotes, that means the passed value is a string.**

-The changes required for `'&'`:
+##### The changes required for `'&'`:

 You will find `'&'` with a syntax that looks like `getSkillIds: '&skillIds',`.
 This requires some significant changes so please follow the next steps very carefully: